 Who is at risk?

-While there is little risk of developing aspergillosis in otherwise healthy individuals, those with compromised immune systems, either through disease or medical treatment, are at serious risk of developing the infection.
+Those with compromised immune systems, either through disease or medical treatment, are at serious risk of developing an aspergillosis infection.
 A 1992 study found the incidence of cases of aspergillosis per year to be 1 – 2 patients per 100,000 people; however, this number is likely much higher today due to the increased use of immunosuppressants and stem cell therapy.
 There are a variety of factors that can increase an individual’s likelihood of developing aspergillosis including, but not limited to:

 - the ingestion of immunosuppressive drugs (after undergoing bone or organ transplants)